J. J. Abrams's unrealized projects: 2010s

+Wicked

-Boilerplate film
+Boilerplate

-In July 2010, Abrams was producing the Boilerplate film.
+On July 29, 2010, Abrams was announced to be producing the Boilerplate film.

-7 Minutes to Heaven film
+7 Minutes to Heaven

-On August 10, 2010, Abrams was producing Jake Bender's 7 Minutes to Heaven film.
+In August 2010, Abrams was announced to be producing Jake Bender's 7 Minutes to Heaven film.

+Zanbato

+Since 2011, Abrams has been attached to produce the science-fiction action/thriller film titled Zanbato, with Guillermo del Toro officially signing on to direct the project in 2019.

-Untitled Brad Parker/Michael Gilio film
+Untitled action film

-In January 2012, Abrams and Matt Reeves were producing Michael Gilio's action film with Brad Parker on board to direct for Paramount Pictures and Bad Robot.
+In January 2012, Abrams and Matt Reeves were set to produce Michael Gilio's action film with Brad Parker (director of the 2012 film Chernobyl Diaries) on board to direct for Paramount Pictures and Bad Robot.

-Untitled Josh Campbell/Matt Stuecken film
+Untitled sci-fi thriller film

-In January 2012, Abrams will produce the sci-fi thriller with Josh Campbell and Matt Stuecken for Paramount Pictures and Bad Robot.
+In May 2012, Abrams was set to produce the sci-fi thriller with Josh Campbell and Matt Stuecken for Paramount Pictures and Bad Robot.

-Wunderkind film
+Wunderkind

-On June 11, 2012, Abrams was producing Patrick Aison's sci-fi, action, thriller film Wunderkind, for Paramount Pictures and Bad Robot.
+In June 2012, Abrams was announced to be producing Patrick Aison's sci-fi action thriller film Wunderkind, for Paramount Pictures and Bad Robot.

-Collider film
+Collider

-On July 23, 2012, Abrams was producing Mark Protosevich's sci-fi film Collider, with Edgar Wright directing for Paramount Pictures and Bad Robot.
+On July 23, 2012, Abrams was announced to be producing Mark Protosevich's sci-fi film Collider, with Edgar Wright directing for Paramount Pictures and Bad Robot.

-Earthquake film
+Earthquake

-On July 27, 2012, Abrams was producing Dustin Lance Black's disaster film Earthquake, for Universal Pictures and Bad Robot.
+On July 27, 2012, Abrams was set to produce Dustin Lance Black's disaster film Earthquake, for Universal Pictures and Bad Robot.

-Electropolis series
+Electropolis TV series

-On October 11, 2012, Abrams, Bad Robot, Ken Olin, and Warner Bros Television were producing the family drama Electropolis, for The CW.
+In October 2012, Abrams, Bad Robot, Ken Olin and Warner Bros Television were announced to produce the family drama Electropolis, for The CW.

+Cycle of Lies

+In January 2013, Paramount Pictures and Abrams and Bryan Burk of Bad Robot were set to produce a film based on Juliet Macur's book Cycle of Lies: The Fall of Lance Armstrong with Bradley Cooper in talks to star as Armstrong, and D. V. DeVincentis writing the script.
+There have been no further developments since then, with the film likely hindered after The Program was released.

-Portal and Half-Life (films)
+Portal and Half-Life

-Abrams announced at the 2013 D.I.C.E.
+In February 2013, Abrams announced at the D.I.C.E.
 Summit that Bad Robot Productions had made a deal with Valve to produce a film based on either the video game Portal or Half-Life.
-In 2021, Abrams announced that the Portal movie was still being worked on with a script currently being written, even expressing interest for J.K.
-Simmons to reprise his role as Cave Johnson from Portal 2.
+In 2021, Abrams announced that the Portal movie was still being worked on with a script currently being written, even expressing interest for J. K. Simmons to reprise his role as Cave Johnson from Portal 2.
 However, he also confirmed that he was no longer currently involved in a Half-Life adaptation.

-One Last Thing Before I Go film
+One Last Thing Before I Go

-On April 23, 2013, Paramount Pictures and Bad Robot partners Abrams and Bryan Burk were producing the film adaptation of Jonathan Tropper‘s book One Last Thing Before I Go, with Mike Nichols as director and Tropper writing the script.
+In April 2013, Paramount Pictures and Bad Robot partners Abrams and Bryan Burk were announced to be producing the film adaptation of Jonathan Tropper‘s book One Last Thing Before I Go, with Mike Nichols as director and Tropper writing the script.
 There have been no further developments since Nichols’ death in 2014.

-Cycle Of Lies: The Fall Of Lance Armstrong

-In 2013, Paramount Pictures and Bad Robot partners JJ Abrams and Bryan Burk were producing a film based on Juliet Macur‘s book Cycle Of Lies: The Fall Of Lance Armstrong with Bradley Cooper in talks to star as Armstrong, and D.V.
-DeVincentis writing the script.
-There have been no further developments since then, especially after The Program was released.

-The Stops Along the Way series
+The Stops Along the Way TV series

-In June 2013, Abrams was producing the series The Stops Along the Way from an abandoned Rod Serling script for Warner Bros Television.
+In June 2013, Abrams was announced to be producing the series The Stops Along the Way from an abandoned Rod Serling script for Warner Bros Television.
 There have been no developments since.